cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 What do you notice?

 Everything is removed at once or is there still something there?
 Why?
+Also try `--prune` option for delete.

 ## Step 3: Parameterize the DB kubernetes manifest files